oVirt/ovirt-site/source/develop/release-management/features/sla/soft-host-to-vm-affinity-support.html.md

     The score of a host is calculated by the number of affinity group violations, when 1 is the default score and for each violation add + 1.

-   > **NOTE** : When load balancing is enabled and there are soft host affinity constraints then there might be a need to increase the factor of the VmToHostsAffinityGroups weight policy unit to ensure that affinity is stronger than other policies.
+   > **NOTE** : When load balancing is enabled and there are soft host affinity constraints then there might be a need to increase the factor of the VmToHostsAffinityGroups weight policy unit to ensure that affinity is stronger than other policies.The default factor is 10.

 ### Affinity Rules Enforcement Manager